The Best Coffee Machine With Milk Frother

 • Bigger 2L water tank

-This machine is two hundred quid more than the plus, though – so it just depends if you like your long blacks enough to pay that much more ;-).
+This machine is two hundred quid more than the plus, even though – so it truly depends if you like your long blacks enough to pay that much more ;-).
 Having said that, you’ll occasionally find them on offer, so it’s worth having a shop around.
 You can also get them at times on eBay either reconditioned or used “box returns” via a Sage-approved retailer, from around four hundred pounds.

 Sage Creatista Plus on eBay